 Small-scale farmers in Uganda reforest forests in Uganda

 Our partner project encourages small-scale farmers in Uganda to reforest and better manage existing forests.
 The project lays the foundation for long-term sustainable land use that guarantees carbon absorption by trees and storage in their biomass.
 At the same time, it supports biodiversity and improves community well-being.
-With the help of the initiative, 6,512 hectares of forest have already been reforested to date.
+With the help of Sports4Trees, the project was initiated with the planting of 17,252 trees.
+To date, 6,512 hectares of forest have been reforested and a total of 44,245 trees have been planted as of May 2023.
 Project standard: Plan Vivo.

 Project partner: myclimate

-Project supporter: TSG Hoffenheim (Klimaticket), Summer Feeling Bayreuth (donation run)
+Project supporter: TSG Hoffenheim (Klimaticket), Summer Feeling Bayreuth, Move4Trees

 Hockey-Forest of the German Women Field Hockey Team - DANAS